BaptistePires/Chip8-Interpreter-Assembler-Disassembler/README.md

 ## Dependencies
-You'll need `ncurses` to run this program.
+You'll need `SDL2` to run this program.
 You can install it with :
-`sudo apt-get install libncurses5-dev libncursesw5-dev`
+`sudo apt-get install libsdl2-dev`

 ## How to use it
 First you'll need to compile it.
-You'll need `make` and `ncurses`.
+You'll need `make` and `SDL2`.

 Currently, you can :
 - Run a chip8 program, they're located in `./res`.
 You can also provide your own if you want to.
 To run a program use :